Response of a weakly magnetized hot QCD medium to inhomogeneous electric field: Conclusion and Outlook

 The electromagnetic responses have been studied within RTA and BGK collision kernels in the weakly magnetized QGP medium.
 We found that the inhomogeneous effects to the response of the medium depend on the strength of the magnetic field and the collisional aspects of the QGP.
 We have investigated the dependence of quark chemical potential and strength of the magnetic field on the temperature dependence of Hall conductivity and the additional component due to the inhomogeneity of the external electric field.
 We have also investigated the response of the QGP to the inhomogeneous electric field in the case of boost-invariant expansion of the medium in the absence of a magnetic field.
-The results showed that the collisional and the inhomogeneous effects of the electric field on the electric charge transport in the weakly magnetized medium are non-negligible both in the direction of the electric field and in the direction perpendicular to the electric and magnetic fields in the medium.
+The results showed that the inhomogeneous effects of the electric field on the electric charge transport in the weakly magnetized medium are non-negligible both in the direction of the electric field and in the direction perpendicular to the electric and magnetic fields in the collisional medium.
+Further, we have studied the effect of momentum anisotropy on the medium response within the RTA.
+It is observed that the momentum anisotropy has a visible impact on both electric and Hall current densities in the magnetized medium.
 These effects may perhaps have a significant impact on the charge-dependent directed flow of final particles in the heavy-ion collision as it is sensitive to the induced current in the medium~\cite{Hirono:2012rt}.
 Further, it is important to incorporate the back reaction of the medium to electromagnetic fields for the realistic magnetohydrodynamical formulation of the created matter in the collision experiments.
 These aspects will be taken in a follow-up work.